Breathing And Relaxation Exercises For Stress And Anxiety

 Remember to exhale fully if you're feeling really stressed

 Some people, if they've already become really nervous and agitated, will feel like they can't catch their breath.
 This often makes them even more anxious.
 Why this happens is that they're taking shallow, rapid breaths and not breathing out fully each time.
-They fill their lungs with air, and then when they do try to take a bigger breath, there's no room.
+They fill their lungs with air, and then when they try to take a bigger breath, there's not enough room.
 You can prevent yourself from getting to this point in the first place by concentrating on fully exhaling every time you breathe.
 If you've already gotten to the point of feeling breathless, breathing all the air out of your lungs before your next breath will remedy it.

 Just trying to breathe slowly and deeply

-Below I'll give a more structured, less casual version, but sometimes this is all you need to know.
+Below I'll give a more structured, less-casual version, but sometimes this is all you need to know.
 Just trying to breathe more slowly and deeply than usual, in any way, can be quite calming.

 4-7-8 breathing

 Here's an actual exercise you can sit down and practice.
-The numbers mean to inhale for four seconds through your nose (breathing from your abdomen of course), then hold your breath for seven seconds, then slowly exhale through your mouth for eight seconds.
+The numbers mean to inhale for four seconds through your nose (breathing from your abdomen, of course), then hold your breath for seven seconds, then slowly exhale through your mouth for eight seconds.
 Often when this exercise is described it will tell you to exhale audibly, by keeping your lips slightly open.
 You can always nix that part if you're around other people.
 Repeat the whole process about four times.

 There's nothing magical about holding your breath for exactly seven seconds.
 On the whole the exercise is just forcing you to breathe very slowly.
 Depending on your body size or fitness level, you may need to adjust the numbers, while preserving the ratio of holding your breath and exhaling for twice as long as you inhale.